-DJ Fresh (real name Thato Sikwane) is a South African disc jockey who became known first for his breakfast slot on radio station YFM (which he hosted for eight years) and later as the host of the Drive Time (16h00 - 19h00) on 5FM.
+DJ Fresh (real name Thato Sikwane) is a Botswana-born South African disc jockey and mix master who became known first for his breakfast slot on radio station YFM (which he hosted for eight years) and later as the host of the Drive Time (16h00 - 19h00) on 5FM.

-He is the co-host - with DJ Euphonik - of the SABC1 music magazine series Club Culture, from 2011-2012.
+He was the co-host - with DJ Euphonik - of the SABC1 music magazine series Club Culture, from 2011-2012.